JoonasBjork/CS-E4780-Scalable-Systems-and-Data-Management-Project/README.md

 The goal of the project was to develop a high-performance application for processing and visualizing stock market data from three different stock exchanges.
 In addition to this, the application aims to find key metrics from the data that are then displayed to a user.

 The application consists of the following components:
-- A Simulator for simulating the constant flow of new stock marked datapoints by sending the data to a Redis broker.
+- A Gateway simulator for simulating the constant flow of new stock marked datapoints by sending the data to a Redis broker.
 - A Redis pub/sub broker forward stock datapoints to the corresponding worker node.
 - Worker nodes, which received stock events, calculate the important metrics such as EMA, bullish/bearish breakout pattern, detect invalid event and send these informatino to the database.
 - A Database, which stores data produced by the worker nodes.